annie-mouse-psychosis/annie-mouse-psychosis.github.io/_posts/2015-02-19-tufte-style-jekyll-blog.md

 </table>
 </div>

-{% newthought 'I like this style of table,' %}  so I have made it the default for unstyled tables.
+I like this style of table,  so I have made it the default for unstyled tables.
 This allows use of the [*Markdown Extra*](https://michelf.ca/projects/php-markdown/extra/) features built into the [*Kramdown*](http://kramdown.gettalong.org/parser/kramdown.html) parser.
 Here is a table created using the Markdown Extra table syntax to make a nice table which has the side benefit of being human readable in the raw markdown file:

 {% marginnote 'tableID-3' 'Table 3: a table created with *Markdown Extra* markup using default table styling' %}